TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 2/Ezra 2.33.md

 ---

-The children of Lod, Hadid, and Ono, seven hundred twenty and five.
+The children of Lod, Hadid, and Ono, seven hundred twenty-five.